 My Research

-My research interests focus on star and planet formation, with a particular emphasis on the earliest stages of star formation and the evolution of a protoplanetary disk aroung the young protostar.
+My research interests focus on star and planet formation, with a particular emphasis on the earliest stages of star formation and the evolution of a protoplanetary disk around the young protostar.

 I perform detailed nonideal magnetohydrodynamic (MHD) simulations of core collapse to understand the role of gravity, magnetic fields, and thermal pressure in the formation of protostars (pre-main sequence stars).